 Camp in Upper Titcomb Basin #66635 Purchase

-I found an ideal campsite about a half mile beyond the upper lake.
-Set near a large stream it was obviously used many times in the past.
-It was also obvious that this is an area which routinely experiences high winds, since there were stone walls built as wind screens.
+I found an ideal campsite about a half-mile beyond the upper lake.
+Set near a large stream it was clearly used many times in the past.
+It was also obvious that this is an area that routinely experiences high winds since there were stone walls built as windscreens.
 It was breezy most of the day, but later that night I had a real taste of those winds.

 Bonney Peak (L) and Mount Helen Wind River Range #66641 Purchase